Best Things to Do in Central America

 Location: La Fortuna – El Castillo, Provincia de Alajuela, San Carlos, 21007

 This park comes with a couple of stimming hikes, but there’s also quite the hip scene going on there now.
 For a good reason, Arenal 1968 Volcano Park is one of Costa Rica’s most popular tourist attractions.
-This place will be one of your favorite spots around Central America if you are willing to discover the fantastical wildlife, beautiful coastlines, crystal clear waters, impressive high trees, incredible lakes, and old lava flows created this unbelievable spot.
+This place will be one of your favourite spots around Central America if you are willing to discover the fantastical wildlife, beautiful coastlines, crystal clear waters, impressive high trees, incredible lakes, and old lava flows that created this unbelievable spot.

 Your walking tour here will include two trekking around the park which will take you in around unspoiled natural grandeur that will leave you speechless.

 Soak up the Orginal Charm of Central America: the Nicoya Peninsula

 Location: Western Costa Rica

 The Nicoya Peninsula is the place to be, a pristine beach coming with undreamed green-copped hills; it’s a slice of earthly paradise.
 Stretching to an 80-mile coastline, you will enjoy this peninsula which is home to enormous forests along with a simple rustic hamlet where they are still preserved their culture and traditions.
 You can go fishing or just chill out on sandy beaches enjoying the panoramic view.

 Delicious food?
 Yes, absolutely; the Nicoya Peninsula serves many fresh mouth-watering kinds of seafood that will add joy to your trip.
 The charm of this hotspot is translated into luxe hotels overlooking tasty vistas.
 This place would have a wide range of lodging options, here if anyone out there was wondering!